 Despite being utterly terrible, there is something oddly watch-able about Jaws III.
-To some degree, I suspect I’m guilty of giving in to nostalgia, but I couldn’t help but find it passable comfort viewing, on some messed-up level.
-Apart from a tenuous link to the Brody family (Dennis Quaid plays a grown-up Michael Brody) Joe Alves’ film (his only one) divorces itself from Amity Island and relocates to a fictional version of SeaWorld, complete with an ‘Underwater Kingdom’, filled with a wide menu full of potential meals for a hungry Great White Shark.
+To a large degree, I know I’m guilty of giving in to nostalgia, but I can’t help but find it oddly pass-able comfort viewing.
+Apart from a tenuous link to the Brody family (Dennis Quaid plays a grown-up Michael Brody) Joe Alves’s film (his only one) divorces itself from Amity Island and relocates to a fictional version of SeaWorld, complete with an ‘Underwater Kingdom’, filled with a sprawling menu of potential meals for a hungry Great White.

-One of the things often said against the Jaws films, is that the Great White Shark never looked that great.
-I’d beg to differ, especially in the first film.
-However by Part III, it really has started to look silly.
-It doesn’t help that the film features some of the worst 3-D in cinema history, with the shark itself reduced to a laughing stock in terms of threat level.
-Then again, the overall film is so weak, that the crappy 3-D lends a little ‘fun-bad’ charm that allows you to have a bit of a giggle here and there.
+One of the things often said against the Jaws films, is that the shark never looked that great.
+I’d beg to differ, especially in the first film, however, by part III, it looks silly.
+It doesn’t help that the film features some of the worst 3-D in cinema history, with the shark itself reduced to a laughing-stock in terms of threat level posed.
+Then again, the overall film is so weak, that the crappy 3-D lends a little ‘fun-bad’ charm that allows a few giggle here and there.

 The excitable young cast do their best to keep things perky, and the resort location offers a summer holiday camp feel, which adds a layer of appeal.
 The problem is that the plot is wafer thin and the execution is so second-rate, that when John Williams’s reproduced iconic two-note Jaws theme kicks in, you’re pining for the Spielberg classic.